Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 When aches and pains ensue, turn to the belt solution.

-“Wear a belly bend to help take some weight off around the ligaments and give the back and belly more support,” Ziel says.
+“Wear a belly band to help take some weight off around the ligaments and give the back and belly more support,” Ziel says.
 You can find maternity belly bands at many retail stores like Target.
 The bands may not be the most fashionable items, but your body will thank you.

 Tip #4: Use your pre-pregnancy workout stats as a baseline for progression.